Harpia Logo white

 2. Transitional — a small step towards an eventual purchase

-Both calls to actions should be used on different stages of the customer journey.
+Both calls to action should be used at different customer journey stages.
 Let’s take a relationship, for example.
-When you just met someone, you should ask the person’s phone number (transitional) instead of asking them to lay in bed with you (direct).
+When you meet someone, you should ask for their phone number (transitional) instead of asking them to lie in bed with you (direct).

 Don’t get me wrong!
-Direct calls to action may work depending on how drunk you are, but it is unlikely if there is no intimacy.
+Direct calls to action may work depending on how drunk you are, but it is unlikely without intimacy.
 The same goes for your Brand.

 If your customer never heard of you, don’t ask them for a big commitment.

-While direct calls to action are obvious, transitional calls to action can be shaped in several ways, such as lead magnets, testimonials, samples, trials, etc…
+While direct calls to action are obvious, transitional calls can be shaped in several ways, such as lead magnets, testimonials, samples, trials, etc…

 AVOID FAILURE: No one wants a tragic ending for themselves.